dcycle/api_client_helper/README.md

     [{"response": "Mock deleted mock ID 456"}]

-Take a look now at our mock multistep action to mock-delete all items with the name "hello", which is defined in `./plugins/dummy/mock_delete_all_by_name`.
+Take a look now at our mock multistep action to mock-delete _the first_ item with the name "hello", which is defined in `./plugins/dummy/mock_delete_all_by_name`.

     NAME=hello
     docker run --rm \
       --env NAME="$NAME" \
       dcycle/api_client_helper:1 dummy mock_delete_all_by_name

+    [{"response": "Mock deleted mock ID 123"}]

+The system does not currently allow deleting all items with the name "hello" (for example) with a single multistep action.

 Errors
 -----